 Breville Barista Pro Cleaning

 The real joy of owning an espresso machine comes from cleaning and descaling it, right?
 Well, maybe it’s just me that feels like that.
-Either way, I can’t wrap up my Breville Barista Pro review without telling you how to keep your machine looking and performing its best.
+Either way, I can’t wrap up my review without telling you how to keep your machine looking and performing its best, so if you’re wondering how to clean the Breville Barista Pro, you’re in luck.

 As far as espresso machine maintenance goes, caring for the Barista Pro is no different than most semi automatics.
 There are things you’ll need to do after every use, as well as occasional descaling.